 Where did this all begin?
 Well, it was that legendary Lucozade television ad in the eighties that first captured my attention, featuring the British athlete Daley Thompson exploding out of the starting blocks to the galloping sound of Iron Maiden‘s ‘Phantom Of The Opera’.
 In the nineties, I was inspired by those hard rock riffs and signature soaring guitar solos of Slash in Guns N’ Roses, then later by the sheer rhythmic intensity of James Hetfield‘s playing in Metallica, not to mention his band-mate Kirk Hammett‘s blistering solos.
-Like many before me, I would naturally discover the electric sound of the late Jimi Hendrix with all his eccentricities, playing his olympic white Fender Stratocaster unlike any other guitarist on the planet.
+Like many before me, I would naturally discover the electric sound of the late Jimi Hendrix, with all his eccentricities, playing his olympic white Fender Stratocaster unlike any other guitarist who has ever walked the earth.
 Genius.
 Then, my musical tastes widened further and I found myself spell-bound by the raw, emotive power being expressed by the inimitable blues playing of the legendary Gary Moore.

-Well, this brings us up to date to 2nd August 2009.
+Well, this brings us up to date, to 2nd August 2009.
 I am fighting to see my baby boy.
 I am fighting to rebuild a career.
 I am fighting to keep a roof over my head.
 I am at WAR!

 So, here I am, having returned home from a day with my baby boy today.
 I am just so proud to be a Dad but can’t help wondering how our original plans to start a family and build a future together ended up with both my Son’s mother and myself now living separate lives as respectively single parents.
 This is not the future I envisioned.
 My Son is only ten months old but our Father and Son bond is strong.
 Very strong.
 He is amazing.
 A strong little cheeky warrior and I am the proudest Father on the planet.
 Though, in truth, in pain at having to say goodbye to my Son again today and wondering how long it would be this time until I would next see him?
 Being forced to fight for access through the courts is not a quick or kind process.
 So, I feel like I am in a forced limbo, a prisoner at war, when all I want to do is successfully rebuild a life with my Son.
 Fighting to see my Son, fighting to rebuild a career, and, due to the financial implications of having been made redundant previously, fighting to keep a roof over my head, all take their toll!